AnyFetch/gcontacts-provider.anyfetch.com/README.md

 # Google Contact Cluestr Provider
+> Visit http://cluestr.com for details about Cluestr.

-Cluestr Provider for contacts stored in Google Contacts.
+Cluestr provider for contacts stored in Google Contacts.

 # How to install?
-Vagrant everything.
+Vagrant up everything (`vagrant up`, `vagrant ssh`).

-Create a `keys.js` file:
+Create a `keys.js` file on the directory root:

 ```
 // Google ids